 The Drake Group Calls Upon NCAA, Its Member Institutions and Higher Education Regional Accreditation Agencies to Fulfill Athlete Academic Protection Responsibilities

-There is a current debate concerning the responsibility of the NCAA to afford college athletes protections against academic fraud and misconduct, as has occurred recently at the University of North Carolina, Syracuse University and other institutions of higher education.
-The NCAA reports that it has 20 academic misconduct cases currently under investigation, compared to just […]
+There is a current debate concerning the responsibility of the NCAA to afford college athletes protections against academic fraud and misconduct, as has occurred recently at the University of North Carolina, Auburn University, Syracuse University and other institutions of higher education.
+The NCAA reported in early 2015 that it had 20 academic misconduct cases currently […]

-The recent unsealing of nearly 500 pages of documents in Todd McNair’s defamation lawsuit against the NCAA has once again put a spotlight on the dysfunctional NCAA enforcement system.
-The Drake Group, a national organization of college faculty and others has been studying the NCAA enforcement system for the past several years.
-Today, The Drake […]
+The 2015 unsealing of nearly 500 pages of documents in Todd McNair’s defamation lawsuit against the NCAA once again put a spotlight on the dysfunctional NCAA enforcement system.
+The Drake Group, a national organization of college faculty and others has been studying the NCAA enforcement system for many years.
+In April of 2015, The Drake […]

 The Drake Group has released a position statement today that proposes an educational alternative to “athlete employees.”
 Drake Group President Gerald Gurney, stated, “Intercollegiate athletics is at a crossroads on the issue of paying college athletes.
 Should collegiate athletics be a mini-version of the NFL and NBA?
 See Drake’s Position Statement for a viable alternative.